Welcome to: Port Fairy Accommodation

 In 2012 Port Fairy was judged the "world's most liveable village."
 The UN endorsed Livecom 2012 Award was presented to Moyne Shire Council officlas at a ceremony held in the UAE in November 2012.
 Award finalists were judged for strategic planning, environmental practices, lifestyle plus arts and heritage.
 Port Fairy ticks all these boxes and then some more.
 Why not come and see for yourselves why the Port Fairy lifestyle is such a unique experience?

 Port Fairy is just a very special place.
 It is so different to all the other coastal towns you will pass through as you drive along the Great Ocean Road.
 Port Fairy is quite unique in that it has evelved over time to offer its own special blend and as with most seaside towns there is lots of accommodation available but during the peak season you would be wise to book your stay well in advance as this is a very popular destination and you wouldn't want to miss out.
 The population of Port Fairy at these times can surge to significant numbers.
 Port Fairy has a large number of caravan parks as it is fast becoming one of the most popular family destinations in Victoria.
 Port Fairy is also home to some of the most incredibly modern villas and apartments in the state and many of them come with breathtaking ocean views.
+If after your stay in Port Fairy you are staying elsewhere on the Great Ocean Road then you might like to look here.

 Ongoing Events throughout the year in Port Fairy and surrounds.